Below is Mr Major's speech made to the Centre for Policy Studies at the Cafe Royal in London on Wednesday 3rd July 1991.

 We must also make sure that the established systems of testing older children maintain their value.
 This means addressing those criticisms of GCSE that give rise to a suspicion that standards are at risk.

 And we must also ensure that GCSE is properly calibrated to challenge the most able.
+We short-

 The same principles apply to that higher benchmark of excellence -